jelber2/genomes/simulation.md

 # No Support and Total are values in bases
 ```

-Ok, so that is using the reads used for assembly to assess quality.\n
+# Ok, so that is using the reads used for assembly to assess quality.
-What if we use perfect reads?
+# What if we use perfect reads?

 use BBTools/BBMap 38.82 (https://sourceforge.net/projects/bbmap/)
 to simulate 9000-12000 bp reads at 15x coverage that have no errors against the original chr8 assembly